wrichter/frankenshift/README.md

 [...]
 ```

-# Test Application
+## Test the Setup using a sample Application

-We will use Node Red to test the MicroShift platform
+We will use [Node Red](https://nodered.org/) as a sample application to test the MicroShift platform.
+It starts on an unprivileged port (doesn't have to run as root) and can use a persisten volume to store its flows.

-## deploy sample application (Node-Red)
+### Deploy sample application

 This sample application deploys Node-Red and creates a route that is advertised via mDNS.